statamic/seo-pro/DOCUMENTATION.md

 You may choose to pull data from other fields, enter hardcoded strings, or use Antlers templating.
 See [File Usage](#file-usage) for more details.

-### Sections (Collections and Taxonomies)
+### Section Defaults

-Each section may be configured independently at a collection/taxonomy level.
+Each section may be configured independently at the Collection / Taxonomy level.
 Head to `Tools > SEO Pro > Section Defaults` to configure default settings at this level.
 You may opt to inherit values from the defaults and tweak as necessary.

 > Values configured here will be saved into the `seo` array (within `inject`) in the respective section's yaml config.